-The Index has a limited operating history and may perform in unexpected ways the Index began publishing on June 3, 2011 and, therefore, has a limited history.
-S&P has calculated the returns that hypothetically might have been generated had the Index existed in the past, but those calculations are subject to many limitations and do not reflect actual trading, liquidity constraints, fees and other costs.

-The Index may not be successful, may not outperform either underlying index and may not achieve its target volatility -no assurance can be given that the volatility strategy will be successful or that the Index will outperform the Underlying Equity Index or the Underlying Bond Index or any alternative strategy that might be employed to reduce the level of risk of the Underlying Equity Index.
+- The Index has a limited operating history and may perform in unexpected ways the Index began publishing on June 3, 2011 and, therefore, has a limited history.
+S&P has calculated the returns that hypothetically might have been generated had the Index existed in the past, but those calculations are subject to many limitations and do not reflect actual trading, liquidity constraints, fees and other costs. - The Index may not be successful, may not outperform either underlying index and may not achieve its target volatility -no assurance can be given that the volatility strategy will be successful or that the Index will outperform the Underlying Equity Index or the Underlying Bond Index or any alternative strategy that might be employed to reduce the level of risk of the Underlying Equity Index.
 We also can give you no assurance that the Index will achieve its target volatility of 8%.

-The Index may significantly underperform the Underlying Equity Index -the Index is designed to allocate its exposure between the Underlying Equity Index and the Underlying Bond Index in a manner that results in the Index targeting a volatility of 8%.
+The Index may significantly underperform the Underlying Equity Index -the Index - The Index may significantly underperform the Underlying Equity Index -the Index is designed to allocate its exposure between the Underlying Equity Index and the Underlying Bond Index in a manner that results in the Index targeting a volatility of 8%.
 It is not possible to predict the level of exposure that the Index will have to either the Underlying Equity Index or Underlying Bond Index over a given period of time.
 However the Index will likely have less, and possibly significantly less, than 100% exposure to the Underlying Equity Index over a period of time.
 Consequently, if the Underlying Equity Index increases in value over the applicable period, the Index will likely underperform the Underlying Equity Index, possibly significantly, over the same period if the Underlying Bond Index declines or does not increase in value to the same extent over that period.
-If the Underlying Equity Index has relatively high exposure to the Underlying Bond Index are negatively correlated and the Index has relatively high exposure to the Underlying Bond Index may experience a significant negative performance even as the Underlying Equity Index may experience a significant negative performance even as the Underlying Equity Index may
+If the Underlying Equity Index and the Underlying Bond Index are negatively correlated and the Index has relatively high exposure to the Underlying Bond Index and relatively low exposure to the Underlying Equity Index, the Index may experience a significant negative performance even as the Underlying Equity Index rises.

-In certain circumstances, the Index will be notionally invested, in part, in cash, on which no interest or other return will accrue -in certain circumstances the Index will be solely allocated to the Underlying Equity Index with a weight less than 100% and with the balance notionally allocated to cash.
+In certain circumstances, the Index will be notionally invested, in part, in cash, on - In certain circumstances, the Index will be notionally invested, in part, in cash, on which no interest or other return will accrue -in certain circumstances the Index will be solely allocated to the Underlying Equity Index with a weight less than 100% and with the balance notionally allocated to cash.
 No net return or interest will accrue on any such portion of the Index exposure that is notionally allocated to cash, and such portion may be significant.
-Such portion is effectively univvested.
+Such portion is effectively uninvested. - may be significant.
+Such portion is effectively uninvested.